Skip to Content

 10. Transfer the spinach to a blender and blend to form a smooth gravy adding more water if required.

-11. Return the spinach gravy to the pan and have a taste adding more salt if required.
+11. Return the spinach gravy to a pan (you can use the same pan if you wish, I prefer to move to a smaller pan) and have a taste adding more salt if required.

 12. Drop in the diced paneer and reheat gently for 3-4 minutes.